Liberia Risk Constitutional Crisis - J. Brownie Samukai Jr. Case?

 Supreme Court Precedents

-One thing we should know by now is whether or not Samukai is certificated, there can be no by-election in Lofa to replace Samukai.
-There is no law to support this action.
-And until the nine-year service period ends or Samukai resigns or falls ill and is incapacitated, there can be NO Bi-ELECTION for his replacement.
+One thing we should know by now is whether or not Samukai is certificated, there can be no bi-election in Lofa to replace Samukai.
+There is No law to support this action.
+And until the nine- year service period ends or Samukai resigns or falls ill and is incapacitated, there can be NO Bi-ELECTION for his replacement.
 It is just a matter of time, Samukai will be seated.

 Now to the Honorable Chief Justice, who, I believe, is aware of the importance of the Judicial in a Democratic Government.
 Below is the role of the judiciary in a democratic government.